anastuart/thesis/source/09_introduction.md

 Although SWA is a characteristic of sleep, intrusions of localised SWA can also be observed during wake in a use and time-dependent manner in response to the accumulation of sleep pressure [@huber2004; @krueger2019].
-Rodent studies have found increased SWA in local cortical networks display in response to sleep deprivation despite being physiologically awake, increasing in intensity and synchronicity with the duration of wake [@vyazovskiy2013].
+Rodent studies have found increased SWA in local cortical networks in response to sleep deprivation despite being physiologically awake, increasing in intensity and synchronicity with the duration of wake [@vyazovskiy2013].
-Localised increased in theta and delta activity have additionally been observed in humans in response to prolonged wakefulness [@hung2013].
-Wake SWA activity resulting from sleep deprivation is greatest in the frontal and lateral centro-parietal regions compared to baseline [@plante2016].
+Localised increased in SWA have additionally been observed in humans in response to prolonged wakefulness, being greatest in the frontal and lateral centro-parietal regions compared to baseline [@hung2013; @plante2016].

-The increase slow frequency activity is correlated with diminished task performance in task-related areas, further supporting the association between localised SWA and behavioural performance [@bernardi2015]

-### EEG drowsiness

-Drowsiness is the experience of moving from wake to sleep as measured through brain activity, and is operationalised as the intrusion of higher amplitude, lower frequency brain activity into resting wake [@santamaria1987].
-While alert wakefulness is characterised by a dominance of brain activity in beta and alpha frequencies, increased homeostatic sleep pressure is linked to an increase in theta and delta activity [@santamaria1987].

-with their presence in motor areas negatively affecting motor performance [@vyazovskiy2011],

-The increase of slower
-frequency power is hypothesised to be an adaptive process of cortical downregulation, allowing cells to prevent long-term damage during periods of extended wake by engaging in the restorative processes observed in slow-wave sleep while maintaining consciousness [@vyazovskiy2013].
+The increase of slower frequency power during wake is hypothesised to be an adaptive process of cortical downregulation, allowing cells to prevent long-term damage during periods of extended wake by engaging in the restorative processes observed in slow-wave sleep while maintaining consciousness [@vyazovskiy2013].

-  - off-periods can appear asynchronously across brain regions increasing with time awake, in behavourally awake animals presence in motor areas negatively affects motor performance [@vyazovskiy2013]

-      How is drowsiness experienced across populations?

-### Measuring drowsiness
+Increased SWA is correlated with subjective and objective markers of fatigue, meaning it is a variable of interest when examining the subjective and objective markers of fatigue.
+The appearance of SWA in task-related regions is associated with diminished behavioural performance [@bernardi2015].
+HD-EEG recordings observed a increased SWA during wake in the left frontal brain region following a language task and posterior parietal region following a visuomotor task, which was additionally associated with increased SWA during recovery sleep [@hung2013].
+This suggests that the localisation of sleep pressure observed in sleep is also observed during wake.

+## Drowsiness

 Drowsiness can be measured through a range of tests, measuring associated but distinct characteristics linked to the accumulation of sleep pressure.